hypercerts-org/hypercerts/README.md

 The resulting static site can be found in `./build/`.

-## Run
+### Running the prod server

+If you've already run the build, you can use `yarn serve:build` to serve the built files

 ### Running the frontend dev server

+To run a dev server that watches for changes across code and Plasmic, run:

 ```bash
 yarn dev:frontend
 ```

-### Running the prod server

-If you've already run the build, you can use `yarn serve:build` to serve those files